What is Quantitative Research? | Definition, Methods, Types and Uses

 SurveyPreparing a questionnaire to collect information from a group of participants through one-on-one interviews, phone or online platforms.Preparing a questionnaire with close-ended questions and rating scales to understand the impact of campus politics on college students.

-Secondary ResearchIt entails collecting and citing data from existing records and surveys made for other purposes.Collecting appropriate questionnaire data from existing longitudinal studies to study and understand the changing attitude of people towards the concept of ‘climate change’ since the 1980s.
+Secondary ResearchIt entails collecting and citing data from existing records and surveys for other purposes.Collecting appropriate questionnaire data from existing longitudinal studies to study and understand the changing attitude of people towards the concept of ‘climate change’ since the 1980s.

 Quantitative Research Methods